The day is finally here! Saint Andrew's feast day!

 This is good to remember as we: commemorate Christ's birth historically, experience Christ every day in the sacraments especially in the Eucharist, as well as how we look towards the promised Second Coming of Christ, that the most pure Virgin Mary, continues to have her hand in presenting her Son to us, along with the graces He wants us to have.

 Why 15 times a day?
 No one really knows, but I'll take a pious stab at some possibilities.
 The prayer is believed to be over 100 years old, and is traditionally prayed 15 times every day, though not necessarily all at once.
-It may be broken up to be prayed throughout the day, such as five prayers in the morning, afternoon, and evening, the way the Angelus is repeated, or the Divine Office is spread out throughout the day.)
+(It may be broken up to be prayed throughout the day, such as five prayers in the morning, afternoon, and evening, the way the Angelus is repeated, or the Divine Office is spread out throughout the day.)
 The number 15 reminds me of the original 15 decades of the rosary, which was itself seen as a potential simplified version of praying the 150 psalms that are still sung by religious in monasteries and convents praying the Divine Office.
 There you go, not official, but it could explain why 15 times.

 Not to mention that the 15 repetitions a day definitely drives home the visual of how blessed that hour and moment was at midnight, in Bethlehem, in piercing cold, so much so, that those words just seem to waft in the subconscious all day long.
 Which is why it's such a perfect Advent prayer of preparation and petition.
 It helps to keep the scattered mind focused on spiritually preparing for Christmas during the busy and noisy modern holiday season.